 So that’s my story – now let’s create yours!

-If you don’t do this you won’t move to the next stage and probably never set up your business.
+But if you don’t do this, you won’t move to the next stage and probably never set up your business.

 Let’s look at the process so you know what you’ll be working towards.